Efreak/airsonic-docs/transcode.md

 ##### On Windows

-Get the ffmpeg package from the project [download page](https://ffmpeg.zeranoe.com/builds/).
+Get the ffmpeg package from one of the the project's download pages: [BtbN/FFmpeg-Builds](https://github.com/BtbN/FFmpeg-Builds/releases) or [gyan.dev](https://www.gyan.dev/ffmpeg/builds/#release-builds) or its github mirror, [GyanD/codexffmpeg](https://www.github.com/codexffmpeg/releases) (latest release [here](https://www.gyan.dev/ffmpeg/builds/ffmpeg-release-github))

 Unpack the files into the `AIRSONIC_HOME/transcode/` folder.